 We talked about strings in Chapter 4, but we’ll look at them in more depth now.
 New Rustaceans commonly get stuck on strings for a combination of three reasons: Rust’s propensity for exposing possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
 These factors combine in a way that can seem difficult when you’re coming from other programming languages.

 We discuss strings in the context of collections because strings are implemented as a collection of bytes, plus some methods to provide useful functionality when those bytes are interpreted as text.
 In this section, we’ll talk about the operations on String that every collection type has, such as creating, updating, and reading.
-We’ll also discuss the ways in which String is different from the other collections, namely how indexing into a String is complicated by the differences between how people and computers interpret String data.
+We’ll also discuss the ways in which String is different from the other collections, namely, how indexing into a String is complicated by the differences between how people and computers interpret String data.

 Defining Strings

 We’ll first define what we mean by the term string.
-Rust has only one string type in the core language, which is the string slice str that is usually seen in its borrowed form &str.
+Rust has only one string type in the core language, which is the string slice str that is usually seen in its borrowed form, &str.
 In Chapter 4, we talked about string slices, which are references to some UTF-8 encoded string data stored elsewhere.
 String literals, for example, are stored in the program’s binary and are therefore string slices.

 The String type, which is provided by Rust’s standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.
 When Rustaceans refer to “strings” in Rust, they might be referring to either the String or the string slice &str types, not just one of those types.
 Although this section is largely about String, both types are used heavily in Rust’s standard library, and both String and string slices are UTF-8 encoded.